Back to Blog

 Step 5: Connect only the channels you actually need

-One reason OpenClaw is attractive is its support for Slack, Telegram, WhatsApp, Discord, and other messaging surfaces.
-That does not mean you should wire up every channel on day one.
+OpenClaw is appealing partly because it supports Slack, Telegram, WhatsApp, Discord, and other messaging surfaces.
+That still does not mean you should wire up every channel on day one.

 A safer rollout looks like: